Alaskan Malamute

 History

-Archaeological evidence suggests these dogs have been alongside humans since the Stone Age, evolving over 4-6 centuries into the magnificent animals we know today.
+Archaeological evidence suggests these dogs have been alongside humans for millennia, evolving into the magnificent animals we know today.
 Early Arctic explorers wrote about encountering these peaceful, friendly dogs that seemed perfectly adapted to their frozen world.
+Their intelligence and hardiness were critical for navigating dangerous terrain and surviving extreme weather.

 Traits & Characteristics